 Using a Notification Service

-Bottom line, SMS text messaging and notifications are beneficial tools for businesses to leverage for growth.
-They allow you to meet your consumers where they are and provide value and information in real-time.
-SMS notifications are one of the most reliable ways to reach customers.
+The bottom line: SMS texts and notifications are great tools for business growth.
+They let you reach your audience where they are.
+They share value and info in real-time.
+SMS is one of the most reliable ways to reach customers.

 Decision Framework